-A total of 184 inbred lines of the soybean cyst nematodes were selected from about 100 SCN field populations that were 'randomly' collected across Minnesota soybean growing counties in 2013.
+A total of 178 inbred lines of the soybean cyst nematodes were developed from 89 SCN field populations that were 'randomly' collected across Minnesota soybean growing counties in 2013.
 To develop an inbred line, a single cyst was transferred to an SCN-susceptible soybean plant.
 After 45 days, when the first generation of females (cysts) developed, a single cyst was transferred to a new soybean plant.
 Each of the cysts and females were developed from fertilization of the siblings within the same parent cyst.
 After a number of transfers (10 to 24 transfers), the SCN lines are relatively homogenous in genetics.
-The 184 inbred lines may represent diversity of SCN populations in Minnesota.
-So far, we have phenotyped 40 SCN lines for their virulence (Female Index) on eight soybean germplasm lines that have various genotypes of SCN resistance and additional 144 SCN lines on PI 88788 and Peking soybean lines.
+The 178 inbred lines may represent diversity of SCN populations in Minnesota.
+So far, we have phenotyped 86 SCN lines for their virulence (Female Index) on eight soybean germplasm lines that have various genotypes of SCN resistance.
+In addition, the samples of the remaining 92 inbred lines on PI 88788 and Peking have been finished.
+The results of the soybean lines Pickett, Peking, PI 88788, PI 90763, PI 834489B, and PI 567516C are summarized in Table 1.
+Based the data of the 86 SCN lines, percentage of SCN lines, to which a soybean line is resistant (Female Index less than 10), was 47% on Pickett, 54% on PI 88788, 77% on Peking, 79% on PI 567516C, 86% on PI 90763, and 90% on PI 834489B (Table 1).